-Clinical Context: Class I superpotent topical steroid, Suppresses mitosis and increases synthesis of proteins that decrease inflammation and cause vasoconstriction.
+Clinical Context: Clobetasol is a class I superpotent topical steroid.
+It suppresses mitosis and increases the synthesis of proteins that decrease inflammation and cause vasoconstriction.
 Other superpotent steroids would be expected to have the same results; however, most published studies showing benefit of such medications have used clobetasol.

 Pulse dosing (2 consecutive days/wk) may be used long-term, even in genital cases.
 On off-days, a milder steroid or emollient alone may be used.
-No additional benefit in using potent and super-potent steroids more often than daily.
-Especially in genital applications, twice daily application of such a medication will more quickly lead to steroid adverse effects.
+There is no additional benefit in using potent and super-potent steroids more often than daily.
+Especially in genital applications, twice-daily application of such a medication will more quickly lead to steroid adverse effects.

-Clinical Context: An adrenocorticosteroid derivative suitable for application to skin or external mucous membranes.
+Clinical Context: Hydrocortisone topical is an adrenocorticosteroid derivative suitable for application to the skin or external mucous membranes.
 It has mineralocorticoid and glucocorticoid effects resulting in anti-inflammatory activity.

-Clinical Context: Retinoic acid analog, like etretinate and isotretinoin.
-Etretinate is main metabolite and has demonstrated clinical effects close to those seen with etretinate.
-Mechanism of action is unknown.
-Has been reported to benefit both symptoms and induce resolution of lesion.
+Clinical Context: Acitretin is a retinoic acid analog, like etretinate and isotretinoin.
+Etretinate is the main metabolite and has demonstrated clinical effects close to those seen with etretinate.
+The mechanism of action is unknown.
+Acitretin has been reported to benefit both symptoms and induce resolution of lesions.
 Although not well studied, combining a medication in this class with a topical corticosteroid as described above may be useful in refractory cases.

-Clinical Context: Oral agent that treats serious dermatologic conditions.
-Synthetic 13-cis isomer of the naturally occurring tretinoin (trans -retinoic acid).
+Clinical Context: Isotretinoin is an oral agent that treats serious dermatologic conditions.
+It is a synthetic 13-cis isomer of the naturally occurring tretinoin (trans -retinoic acid).
 Both agents are structurally related to vitamin A.

-Decreases sebaceous gland size and sebum production.
-May inhibit sebaceous gland differentiation and abnormal keratinization.
-Has been reported to benefit both symptoms and may help resolution of lesion itself.
+Isotretinoin decreases sebaceous gland size and sebum production.
+It may inhibit sebaceous gland differentiation and abnormal keratinization.
+Isotretinoin has been reported to benefit both symptoms and may help resolution of the lesion itself.
 Although not well studied, combining a medication in this class with a topical corticosteroid as described above may be useful in refractory cases.